 For a relaxed time out on the water, book a cruise!
 A cruise allows you to soak up the scenery as you glide along the surface of the lake to Emerald Bay.
+A sunset cruise is even more romantic.
 Or rent a powerboat and explore Emerald Bay on your own.

 What could be more romantic than a sunset stroll along the lake?
 Our favorite spot for an evening walk at Lake Tahoe is the boardwalk trail at Sand Harbor Beach State Park, on the Nevada side of the lake.
 The views of the boulders by the lake and the setting sun are stunning.

 Drive around the lake, or rent an electric bike and cruise the lakefront for a few hours.
 If you visit in winter, but don’t want to ski, try an exhilarating snowshoe hike or ride up to the top of Heavenly Mountain in the gondola just to enjoy the views (and a hot drink!).

 Edgewood Tahoe Resort in Stateline Nevada is a romantic upscale resort with an onsite restaurant and bar, and access to a private beach area.
 The resort offers an outdoor swimming pool, hot tub, and terrace.
 Accommodations are elegant and spacious.
 Some rooms have lake views.
 Book a stay here!

 With cute Airbnb cabins available at Lake Tahoe, a cozy stay at the lake is a good idea any time of the year!
 And if you are looking for different options, we have an in-depth guide on the best places to stay in Lake Tahoe!